All Growed Up: Plot

-When the babies are watching a science fiction oriented movie about a time-traveling machine, Angelica shows them her new "tapiyokie" (karaoke) machine.
-She forbids the babies to play with it, but, as with many of her toys, they do.
+When the babies are watching a science fiction movie about a time-traveling machine, Angelica shows them her new "tapiyokie" (karaoke) machine.
+She forbids the babies to play with it, but they do.
 Angelica is angry and chases the babies into a closet, with Angelica on the outside.
-Angelica starts counting to ten for them to come out, and Tommy suggests they go to "the foocher" (the future) so that they will be grown up enough for Angelica not to boss them around anymore.
-Angelica says multiple random numbers in incorrect order before reaching 10, giving the babies enough time to rig the karaoke machine into a time-travel device.
-At the exact moment Angelica reaches ten, Tommy pushes a button, and there is a swirling orange vortex, and the babies see themselves in the future, now ten years older.
+Tommy suggests they go to "the foocher" (the future) so that they will be grown up enough for Angelica not to boss them around anymore.
+The babies rig the karaoke machine into a time-travel device, and the babies see themselves in the future, ten years older.

 The gang stumbles out of the closet, and teenage Angelica demands her CD of popstar Emica's songs back.
 They explain that they had borrowed the CD to learn the lyrics in hopes that Emica will call one of them up to sing with her during her concert the next night.
-Nine-year-old Dil is shown to have an unusual personality, and Angelica states that it is because Phil and Lil dropped him on his head when he was a baby.
-Stu has a disco dance on the same night of the concert, and plans to wear his lucky zodiac necklace, one similar to Emica's.
+Nine-year-old Dil is shown to have an unusual personality.
+Stu has a disco dance contest on the same night of the concert, and plans to wear his lucky zodiac necklace, one similar to Emica's.

 When the gang leaves for middle school, Tommy, Dil, and Angelica's grandfather and Stu and Drew's father, Lou, is now a bus driver.
 Angelica's friend Samantha Shane, whom Chuckie has a crush on, tells Angelica that she is going to the Emica concert.
-Angelica denies being related to Tommy despite sharing his last name, and claims that she is going to wear the zodiac necklace that Emica (and Stu) wears.
-She asks Tommy to steal his father's necklace, so she will look like she told the truth to her friend, offering to introduce Samantha to Chuckie in return.
-Tommy plans to ask Stu if he can borrow the necklace for the night, but quickly realizes it is easier said than done when Stu says he cannot dance without it.
+Angelica denies being related to Tommy, and claims that she is going to wear the zodiac necklace that Emica (and Stu) wears.
+She asks Tommy to steal the necklace, offering to introduce Samantha to Chuckie in return.
+Tommy plans to ask Stu if he can borrow the necklace, but realizes it is easier said than done when Stu says he cannot dance without it.
 Tommy makes a fake necklace by wrapping a round dog biscuit in gold foil with the zodiac sign drawing and switches it out for the real necklace.
 Unexpectedly, the now old and overweight Spike eats the decoy overnight, then mistakes the real necklace for another one and takes it.
 Stu finds out the next morning, and Tommy takes the blame for stealing it.
-Upset and reluctant to do so, Stu and Didi ground Tommy from attending the Emica concert, much to Dil's dismay, and because of this, Angelica refuses to introduce Chuckie to Samantha.
+Stu and Didi ground Tommy from attending the Emica concert.
+Angelica finds out what happened and refuses to introduce Chuckie to Samantha.